shreyas4114/iac-payment/README.md

 ## 🚀 Overview

-This repository automates the creation and configuration of the Kubernetes infrastructure required to host the `Paymend` microservices application.
+This repository automates the creation and configuration of the Kubernetes infrastructure required to host the `Payment` microservices application.
 It provisions:

 - EKS Cluster
 - VPC and Networking components